Chile

 Every vessel, carrying a medical officer, will maintain a sanitary log which will

-be kept by him, and he will record therein daily: the sanitary condition of the vessel,
+be kept by the responsible person who will record therein daily: the sanitary condition

-and its passengers and crew; a record showing the names of passengers and crew which
+of the vessel, and its passengers and crew; a record showing the names of passengers

 In the absence of a medical officer, the Master shall record the above information